7owh/GradleMCP/README.md

 Should work on Linux, MacOS and Windows!

-(there are plans to port the new easier-to-use .bat files to .sh)

 ## This is a fork!

 This is a modification to an already good repository to make it even easier to setup and get into coding right away.